 “It was nothing,” she insisted.

 He got up from his chair and walked to her.
-He took her hand in his own and studied it.
-He touched the spot where she had felt the cut and traced his finger down the middle of her palm.
+He took her hand in his own and studied it, touching the spot where she had felt the cut and tracing his finger down the middle of her palm.

 She tried to pull her hand away from him, but he held on, his finger still pressed to the spot she had felt the gash.
-He looked intently at her and grinned.
-He pushed her hand gently toward her chest and let go.
+He looked intently at her, grinned, and pushed her hand gently toward her chest, releasing it.

 “I’ve never known a little scratch to cause you to gasp.”